sup4rnet/cluster-setup/README.md

 ```
 ssh restsrv01-smartdata01
 ```

+### Connectivity to P4 switches/other VMs for experiments

+All VMs are connected to the testbed DATAPLANE network `10.10.0.0/24` with a static IPs on this address space (i.e., every VM has a virtual interface "*bridged*" on the datapane network).

+Also the P4 switch control-plane CPUs are connected to this network via the internal Ethernet ports between the CPU and the Tofino ASIC.
+Therefore, you can use the dataplane network to exchange traffic between the VMs and the Tofino control plane CPU.

 ## Admin instructions
 A base VM image (qcow2 file) with default account `p4-restart` and Intel P4 Studio environment configured is available under `/opt/vms`.